neuropy/neuropy/README.md

 neuropy is a Python package for interactive analysis of sorted neuronal spike data and raw LFP waveforms.

-The user-facing object data object hierarchy looks like this:
+The user-facing data object hierarchy looks like this:
 ```
-          object hierarchy:

                                 level:

                 Animal            1